 - Program-controlled property.
 The identification and screening of sediment sources is discussed in Section 6. - 3.
 Sediment production and delivery technology the mechanical or hydraulic mechanism for mining the sediment and actually delivering the sediment to the river.
-The various delivery technologies and the screening of technologies are discussed in Section 7. - Delivery timing the various delivery timing dates that would be used to begin sediment augmentation activities.
-Delivery timing is discussed in Section 8. - Augmentation material gradation the various particle gradations that would be used as sediment augmentation material.
-The augmentation material gradation is discussed in Section 9.

-10 A wide array of options for each of these five components was identified and evaluated to eliminate any 11 component options that were either not feasible or not reasonable.
+The various delivery technologies and the screening of technologies are discussed in Section 7. - 4.
+Delivery timing the various delivery timing dates that would be used to begin sediment augmentation activities.
+Delivery timing is discussed in Section 8. - 5.
+Augmentation material gradation the various particle gradations that would be used as sediment augmentation material.
+The augmentation material gradation is discussed in Section 9. - A wide array of options for each of these five components was identified and evaluated to eliminate any component options that were either not feasible or not reasonable.

-12 3.3 Development of Alternatives and Evaluation Criteria
+3.3 Development of Alternatives and Evaluation Criteria

-13 The components that were considered reasonable and feasible were then compiled into a set of complete addition, the various permutations of each combination were evaluated to determine if a "hybrid"
+- 13 The components that were considered reasonable and feasible were then compiled into a set of complete - sediment augmentation alternatives.
+Where appropriate, alternatives that did not represent a unique - solution, or did not offer some type of advantage that warranted consideration, were eliminated.
+In - 16 addition, the various permutations of each combination were evaluated to determine if a "hybrid" - 17 alternative would be feasible.
+Each alternative was described in detail, and a cost per delivered ton of - sediment was calculated.
+Representative alternatives were also modeled, as appropriate, to determine the - degree to which the alternative would reduce the sediment deficit.
+Section 10 describes each of the - 20 unique alternatives.

-14 sediment augmentation alternatives.
-Where appropriate, alternatives that did not represent a unique

-15 solution, or did not offer some type of advantage that warranted consideration, were eliminated.
-In

-17 alternative would be feasible.
-Each alternative was described in detail, and a cost per delivered ton of

-18 sediment was calculated.
-Representative alternatives were also modeled, as appropriate, to determine the

-19 degree to which the alternative would reduce the sediment deficit.
-Section 10 describes each of the 20 unique alternatives.

-21 Alternative evaluation criteria were established to enable objective side-by-side comparison of each of the point for identifying of the evaluation criteria.
-A total of eight evaluation criteria within the four Section criteria were developed.
+- 21 Alternative evaluation criteria were established to enable objective side-by-side comparison of each of the - 22 alternatives.
+The Corps of Engineers (USACE) Section 404(b)(1) Guidelines were used as a starting - 23 point for identifying of the evaluation criteria.
+A total of eight evaluation criteria within the four Section - 24 404(b)(1) Guideline categories were identified.
+Section 11 describes the process by which the evaluation - criteria were developed.